robin-p-schmitt/conformance-checking/Code/conformance_checking/embedding/README.md

 This is a tutorial for generating embeddings for activities and traces for a given log.

+An example code can be found in `Code/examples/embeddings.py`

 There are three possibilities for generating embeddings with a log:
  - generate activity and trace embeddings from a log at the same time
  - generate only activity embeddings from a log